Rari-Capital/rari-stable-pool-contracts/API.md

 Development notes:

- - *Ideally, we can add the view modifier, but Compound's getUnderlyingBalance function (called by getRawFundBalance) potentially modifies the state.*
+* *Ideally, we can add the view modifier, but Compound's `getUnderlyingBalance` function (called by `getRawFundBalance`) potentially modifies the state.*

 ## uint256 RariFundManager.getRawFundBalance()

-Returns the fund's raw total balance (all RFT holders' funds + all unclaimed fees + all pending withdrawals) of all currencies in USD (scaled by 1e18).
+Returns the fund's raw total balance (all RFT holders' funds + all unclaimed fees) of all currencies in USD (scaled by 1e18).

 Development notes:

+* *Ideally, we can add the view modifier, but Compound's `getUnderlyingBalance` function (called by `getRawFundBalance`) potentially modifies the state.*

+## uint256 RariFundManager.getRawFundBalance(string currencyCode)

+Returns the fund's raw total balance (all RFT holders' funds + all unclaimed fees) of the specified currency.

+Parameters:

+* `currencyCode` (string): The currency code of the balance to be calculated.

+Development notes:

- - *Ideally, we can add the view modifier, but Compound's getUnderlyingBalance function (called by getRawFundBalance) potentially modifies the state*
+* *Ideally, we can add the view modifier, but Compound's `getUnderlyingBalance` function (called by `RariFundController.getPoolBalance`) potentially modifies the state.*